Competitive Admissions Process

 - Monitor your student email for further communication.
 (Look for your Health Applicant Rating Form in mid to late March.)

 - Attend a mandatory Health Program Information Session.
+Failure to attend this Information Session will result in removal from the competitive process.

 Each program has a competitive points worksheet that outlines the potential points a candidate can achieve.
 During the selection process, Category I applicants will be placed in order of most points followed by Category II applicants.
 A program will accept the top students based on the number of available seats.